Gamsjoch (2452 m) is a three-headed mountain in Karwendel Nature Park in Tirol, Austria.

 Die Eng – Alpengasthof und Naturhotel is located at the end of Hinterisstal (Upper Riss Valley), between Grosser Ahornboden and the Eng Alpine Pasture.

-Hinterisstal is accessible by a toll road from the Vorderriss Valley, Bavaria, Germany.
-The toll fee is about 5 EUR (cash payment).
+Hinterisstal is accessible by a toll road (bring cash) from the Vorderriss Valley, Bavaria, Germany.

 Gamsjoch Trail Description